Day 9 2156.285

 “What makes me so angry?
 Well, many things make me angry, but let’s start at the beginning.
 Here is the thing… And listen very carefully, especially you holding the poker,” looking at Atare, “It just hasn’t occurred to some of the slow ones here that these two were genuine, has it?
 And those of you bright enough to work out they were – what was your reaction?
 Terror!
 So for the slow ones in the room and the beast skulking outside somewhere, who was trying to extract a confession from the Human, I will repeat myself.

 “They came for exactly the reasons they stated.
 To give you free reign to be numbskulls, whilst they actually make some modest progress.

 “Let’s get down to what makes me really, really, angry.
 Not that thousands of your glorious warriors, generals and admirals and all you other self important dimwits will die in the next four years.
 But it’s the others: thousands of millions of others that did not want to fight, yet are forced into this senseless nonsense.

 “If you want to go round the Universe with your dreadful line in tailoring,” looking at Tolsek with his vainglorious uniform, “Shoulder pads really are so two centuries ago – ‘civilising’ the Universe in your uniquely uninteresting way, that’s your affair.
 But know this, one day you will want the help of people like the two you think you have outflanked,” once again looking at T’Pol’s father, “And… they won’t be there for you, mark my words.” and with that, he too vanished.

 One Minute Later

 Praetor Atare smashed his Sceptre on the wooden arm of his chair and walked swiftly to the floor.
-As he passed M’ret, he bent down and spoke quietly, “Bolt the doors.
+As he passed the closest consul, he bent down and spoke quietly, “Bolt the doors.
 Nobody leaves.”